theodorparfene/User-Management-App/README.md

 # User-Management-App
-### A simple user management app created with Java, JSP, JSTL, Servlets, JDBC with MySQL and basic HTML &amp; CSS with a bit of Bootstrap.
+### A simple user management app created with Java, JSP, JSTL, Servlets, JDBC with MySQL, Tomcat Server and basic HTML &amp; CSS with a bit of Bootstrap in a Java EE project from Intelij Ultimate.

 #### Project was completed in May 2021 to further cement my understanding of design patterns.